-All prospective art donations or purchases undergo a rigorous selection process and must gain final approval from the President’s Advisory Committee on Art Policy before admittance into the Permanent Collection of the Stark Galleries.
-Criterion for acquisition include: clear ownership by prospective donor, aesthetic value of the art, historical significance, and whether the art stands to enhance the Permanent Collection.
-For more information about the Permanent Collection of the Stark Galleries, call (979)845-8501 or e-mail director and curator Catherine Hastedt at email@example.com.
-For directions and gallery hours, please visit the Museum Information page.
+All prospective art donations or purchases undergo a rigorous selection process and must gain final approval from the President’s Advisory Committee on Art Policy before admittance into the permanent collection of the Stark Galleries.
+Criterion for acquisition include: clear ownership by prospective donor, aesthetic value of the art, historical significance, and whether the art stands to enhance the permanent collection.